 The ‘t Hart group at the Chemical Genomics Centre which is part of the Max Planck Institute of Molecular Physiology is looking for

-The position is available from the 1st of September 2022 and fully funded for 1 year.
-The candidate will be encouraged and supported in applying for further funding.
+The position is available from the 1st of June 2023 and fully funded for 3 years with the possibility for an extension for another year.
 Financial compensation will be carried out according to the public service remuneration scheme TVöD.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.